Gum arabic: Ceramics

 Gum arabic has a long history as additives to ceramic glazes.
 It acts as a binder, helping the glaze adhere to the clay before it is fired, thereby minimising damage by handling during the manufacture of the piece.
 As a secondary effect, it also acts as a deflocculant, increasing the fluidity of the glaze mixture, but also making it more likely to sediment out into a hard cake if not used for a while.

 The gum is normally made up into a solution in hot water (typically 10–25 g/L; ¼ to ½ oz per pint), and then added to the glaze solution after any ball milling in concentrations from 0.02% to 3.0% of gum arabic to the dry weight of the glaze.
 On firing, the gum burns out at a low temperature, leaving no residues in the glaze.
 More recently, particularly in commercial manufacturing, gum arabic is often replaced by more refined and consistent alternatives, such as carboxymethyl cellulose.

 Photography

 The historical photography process of gum bichromate photography uses gum arabic mixed with ammonium or potassium dichromate and pigment to create a coloured photographic emulsion that becomes relatively insoluble in water upon exposure to ultraviolet light.
-In the final print, the acacia gum permanently binds the pigments onto the paper.
+Unreacted gum remains soluble and can be washed off in warm water so that the reacted gum arabic permanently binds the pigments onto the paper in the final print.